Learn how to differentiate between the different headphone jacks and plugs, how they work, and how they can affect your audio quality.

-So, interference that adds equally to both phases creates no difference between them and is canceled out when they are recombined by the amplifier.
+So, interference that adds equally to both phases creates no difference between them and is canceled out when the amplifier recombines them.
 This canceling process of noise while preserving the original sound is known as CMR.

-This means that balanced cable can run longer than unbalanced cable and operate in noisier environments because it cancels any noise interference.
+As such, balanced cables can run longer than unbalanced cables and operate in noisier environments because they’re able to cancel any noise interference.

 So when is audio unbalanced?